Antisemitism in Russia: History

+2000-2010

 Since the mid-2000s, incorporation of antisemitic discourse into the platforms and speeches of nationalist political movements in Russia has been reported by human rights monitors in Russia as well as in the press.
 Antisemitic slogans and rhetoric in public demonstrations are frequently reported, most of them attributed to nationalist parties and political groups such as "Rusoslav Orthodox".
 The late member of the Duma Vladimir Zhirinovsky was known for antisemitic speeches.

 In 2001, 98 United States Senators penned a letter to President Putin, expressing concern about popular antisemitism, radical extremists (such as former Klansman and Grand Wizard David Duke) in the Russian Federation.

 In January 2005, a group of twenty members of the Duma published a statement accusing Jews of being anti-Christian, inhumane, committing ritual murder and that "the entire democratic world today is under the financial and political control of international Jewry".

 On 9 June 2005, Russian Orthodox Patriarch Alexei II addressed the international conference of the Organization for Security and Co-operation in Europe in Cordoba, Spain, to declare that the Russian Orthodox Church shares concerns over "incidents of antisemitism, xenophobia and other forms of racism".
 He described antisemitism, as "one of the more radical expression of misanthropy and racism", and said its perpetrators included "public figures, publicists, and the leaders of radical organizations".

 For example, at the 23 February 2006 rally celebrating the Soviet Defenders of the Fatherland Day, a yearly tribute to war veterans, according to the newspaper Kommersant, marchers flourished signs with messages including "Zhyds!
 Stop drinking Russian blood!", "White State!", and "Russian Government for Russia".

+2011-2021

 In May 2014, Russian President Vladimir Putin signed a law that made it illegal to deny the Holocaust and other Nazi war crimes.
 It also made the portrayal of Nazis as heroes a criminal offence.

+In 2016, the president of the Russian Jewish Congress, Yuri Kanner, attributed the decline in antisemitism in part to the vanished state sponsorship of antisemitism after the Soviet collapse.
+He cited a report by the Anti-Defamation League that ranked Russia last in Eastern Europe in terms of antisemitism.
+At the same time, experts warn that worsening economic conditions may lead to the surge of xenophobia and antisemitism in particular.

 In 2019, Ilya Yablogov wrote that many Russians were keen on antisemitic conspiracy theories in the 1990s, but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.

 The 2019 Pew Research poll found that 18% of Russians held unfavorable views of Jews, the number has dropped from 34% in 2009.